 Deduction for Medical Expenditure on Self or Dependent Relative

-This deduction is available to a resident individual or a HUF.
-The deduction that can be claimed is Rs 40,000.
-Such deduction, for an individual, is available in respect of any expenses incurred towards treatment of certain specified medical diseases or ailments for himself or any of his dependents.
-For a HUF, such deduction is available in respect of medical expenses incurred towards these prescribed ailments, for any of the members of the HUF.
+A deduction up to Rs.40,000 is available to a resident individual or a HUF.
+It is available with respect to any expense incurred towards treatment of specified medical diseases or ailments for himself or any of his dependents.
+For an HUF, such a deduction is available with respect to medical expenses incurred towards these prescribed ailments for any of the HUF members.

-In case the individual on behalf of whom such expenses are incurred is a senior citizen, a deduction upto Rs 1 lakh can be claimed by the individual or HUF taxpayer.
-Earlier i.e. until FY 2017-18, the deduction that could be claimed for a senior citizen and a super senior citizen was Rs 60,000 and Rs 80,000 respectively.
-This otherwise means, now it is a common deduction available upto Rs 1 lakh for all senior citizens (including super senior citizens) unlike earlier.
+In case the individual on behalf of whom such expenses are incurred is a senior citizen, the individual or HUF taxpayer can claim a deduction up to Rs 1 lakh.
+Until FY 2017-18, the deduction that could be claimed for a senior citizen and a super senior citizen was Rs 60,000 and Rs 80,000 respectively.
+This has now become a common deduction available upto Rs 1 lakh for all senior citizens (including super senior citizens) unlike earlier.

 Any reimbursement of medical expenses by an insurer or employer shall be reduced from the quantum of deduction the taxpayer can claim under this section.

-Also remember that you need get a prescription for such medical treatment from the concerned specialist in order to be able to claim such deduction.
+Also remember that you need to get a prescription for such medical treatment from the concerned specialist in order to claim such deduction.
 Read our detailed article on Section 80DDB

 12. Section 80U – Physical Disability